Highnotch/Highnotch/README.md

 - 👋 Hi, I’m @Highnotch
-- 👀 I’m interested in Coding,App Development,Entrepreneurship
+- 👀 I’m interested in Coding,Data Science,Machine Learning ,AI,Entrepreneurship
-- 🌱 I’m currently learning Coding,app development,Entrepreneurship
+- 🌱 I’m currently learning Coding, Machine Learning
-- 💞️ I’m looking to collaborate on App development
+- 💞️ I’m looking to collaborate on Machine Learning
-- 📫 How to reach me Massimo_Sujith(Instagram)
+- 📫 How to reach me https://www.linkedin.com/in/mothukuri-sujith-b03069246/ (LinkedIn)
 <!---
 Highnotch/Highnotch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.